Amarasiri Kalansuriya

-Personal life and early life
+Early life

-Kalansuriya was born on 20 September 1940 in a village called Meepawala, Sri Lanka as the second child of the family.
+Kalansuriya was born on 20 September 1940 in Kandy, Sri Lanka as the second child of the family.
 His father Kalansuriya Francis Appuhami was a farmer.
 His mother Bengamuwa Arachchige Podi Hamine was a housewife.
 Kalansuriya started his school career with Kiribathkumbura Sri Swarnajothi School and then attended Dharmaraja College in Kandy.
 When studying at Dharmaraja, he was a talented athlete who set the school record for 800m in athletics.
 He finished second in intercollegiate sports as well as got school colors for boxing.

-He has one elder brother, Nissanka and two younger brothers: Padmasena and Ariyapala.
-His mother died due to a fish bone blocking her throat.
-After a while, his father married a second time to Karunawathie.
-She took good care of Kalan and his brothers like her own children.
-After she had three children, Kalan and older brother thought to live alone.
-Later they were kicked out in public for not paying house rent.
-Then the brothers lived by making a discarded cart as a temporary home.
-Once stones were quarried on the Maiyangana side and Kalan was worked as rice wrapper at the Leon Cafe restaurant in Kandy.

-He worked in the Agricultural Department in Mahiyanganaya as a minor worker.
+Kalansuriya worked in the Agricultural Department in Mahiyanganaya as a minor worker.
 At the age of 18, he served as a soldier in the Second Volunteer Lions Regiment for six years.
 In 1966 he worked at Mallika Studio in Kandy.
 He started a business in Kandy in 1970, a sale of old bells.
 Profiting from this, he started a small sewing company called 'My In' in Kandy.
 Successful he moved up into tailoring and owned two tailor shops.
 Here he got the chance to make clothes for the army and rub shoulders with rising political figures like Lalith Athulathmudali.

-He is married to Ajantha Thalatha Kumari Ekanayake, while doing his "My In" clothing store.
-She was educated at Gampola Convent and Pushpadana College, Peradeniya.
-They married on 18 December 1972, and the couple has a son and two daughters.
-Eldest son Duminda is a businessman and married to Janaki Wijesekara.
-Two daughters are Madhumathi Kumari who is married to Dr. Dhammika Sedara.
-The youngest daughter, Vindhya, is employed by Sri Lankan Airlines.